|

 Tragedy, A Wife for a Month and Shirley The

-postings are about what we read on our own or in a group.
+postings are about what we read on our own.

 Nonetheless, the goal of the list is to be a community of people exploring and discussing the long eighteenth century, with particular attention to the milieu of the later 17th century century, Enlightenment values, the growth of a literary marketplace and modern world (which includes the invention of new genres like the novel and forms of autobiography), and the Romantic movement and French revolution. ![]() A Few Rules to ensure CourtesyIn order to prevent discomfort, hurt feelings, trolling, flame wars and other disruptions on our list, to secure acourteous and cordial atmosphere, and to ensure that this list remains a place where serious scholarly talk predominates, as listowner I ask everyone to read and to abide by the following explicit rules: